Table of Contents

 Figure 5: State of the plane with respect to the frame ID

-Figure 5 shows a graph (which is originally from the dashboard of WSO2 DAS) that displays the real-time state of a plane.
+Figure 5 shows a graph that displays the real-time state of a plane.
 The dashboard can be configured in any manner where one can display the plane’s state with respect to the timestamp or frame ID.

 Implementation is available on our git repository as open source software .
 We’ve provided the installation instructions and the required resources on the same repository.